mechanismsjs/mech-math/README.md

 [3,4,5,6,7]
 ```

-Basically, a map mech simply calls the emitter until undefined is reached or the maximum number of elements has been reached.
+Basically, a map mechanism simply calls the emitter until undefined is reached or the maximum number of elements has been reached.
 A maximum number of elements is required because an emitter can emit an infinite range of values such as:

 ```javascript
 m.emitRange(1,Infinity,23);